 Crohn’s disease is a form of inflammatory bowel disease (IBD) that causes inflammation in the lining of the digestive system.
-It may go without saying for those with Crohn's disease that the symptoms can be quite difficult to deal with such as abdominal pain and diarrhea.
-During a flare up - certain foods and beverages can further worsen these symptoms.
+It may go without saying for those with this disease that the symptoms can be quite difficult to deal with such as abdominal pain and diarrhea.
+During a flare-up - certain foods and beverages can further worsen these symptoms.

 - Calcium-rich foods

 - Fiber-rich foods

 What are the best foods to eat with Crohn's disease?